 Starting with the basics, you'll need some baby furniture – somewhere to sleep and probably a change table to make changing nappies easier.
 Our baby furniture guide will walk you through the world of cots, bassinets, portable cots and change tables.

 You'll probably need a baby seat or capsule for the car, to get baby home from the hospital.
-While not strictly 'nursery', it's something to think about well before the due date!
+While not strictly 'nursery', it's something to think about well before the due date, as our car seat buying guide reveals.

-And on the topic of transport, you'll almost certainly want a pram or stroller – definitely a lie-flat one for a newborn.
-You might also consider a baby sling or carrier – much more convenient than battling with prams and strollers on public transport, and also a way of keeping newborns close and comforted (and your hands free) while you're out and about, or even just pottering around at home.
+And on the topic of transport, you'll almost certainly want a pram or stroller; a newborn will need one that has a seat or a bassinet attachment which can lie-flat.
+You might also consider a baby sling or carrier which can be more convenient than battling with prams and strollers on public transport, and also a way of keeping newborns close and comforted (and your hands free) while you're out and about, or even just pottering around at home.

 Other things to consider buying before baby comes home are clothes, so you can wash them before they're worn, and nappies – having a small supply to get you started will save a visit to the shops on your way home from the hospital.
 Just don't go overboard on the super-tiny sizes – your baby may not be that small, and they grow faster than you think!